benbhall/benbhall.github.io/_pages/about.md

 ### Some other topics I've ghostwritten on recently

 - A white paper on secure supply chains
+- Best Practices For Secure Development From Home
 - Distributed systems tracing with OpenTelemetry in .NET Core (with example dockerized services)
 - Caching in ASP.NET Core
 - Distributed caching (example .NET application written)